Teaching Transformation & Innovation Grants

 After your pre-proposal consultation, please send to your Schreyer consultant a brief (<300 words) paragraph (not a proposal!) describing the project as you currently envision it.
 The description should include why it is innovative within your teaching context and/or its potential for transforming teaching and/or student learning.

-On or before Friday, March 29, 2019, the Schreyer Institute will send all pre-proposal descriptions to campus and college administrators for initial review.
-Administrators will determine which projects they would like to see developed into full proposals.
-(The Schreyer Institute typically funds only one or two projects from each campus or college.)
+On or before Monday, June 15, 2020, the Schreyer Institute will send pre-proposal descriptions to campus and college administrators for initial review.
+Administrators will determine which projects will be developed into full proposals (we typically fund only one or two projects from each campus or college).

-If your project is selected for proposal development, you will receive an invitation to submit a proposal on Monday, April 8, 2019.
+If your project is selected for proposal development, you will receive an invitation to submit a full proposal on Friday, June 26, 2020.

-Submit a fully developed proposal through the web portal provided in the selection notification message by May 28, 2019.
+Submit a fully developed proposal through the web portal provided in the selection notification message.

 What we can fund